 It was nice to hear from the two stars as to what attracted them to playing the tough guys —a.k.a.
-“The Nice Guys”—are Healy and March, played by award-winning actors Russell Crowe and Ryan Gosling respectively.
-“Shane creates these worlds that have their own tone, slightly surreal but rooted in reality,” Gosling observes.
+“The Nice Guys”—are Healy and March, performed by award-winning actors Russell Crowe and Ryan Gosling respectively.
+“Shane creates these worlds that have their tone, slightly surreal but rooted in reality,” Gosling observes.
 “And his characters are heightened, but somehow you feel like you know them.
-On a fundamental level, The Nice Guys is a detective story, but Shane is able to subvert it.
+On a fundamental level, The Nice Guys is a detective story, but Shane can subvert it.
 You think you’re going to go right, and he takes you left.”

 Crowe agrees, “A good detective movie is always going to be complex.
 As it’s unfolding, you don’t really know what’s going on, and then, when you find out, all the parts of the journey have added up.
 Ultimately, you earn the right to get to the end of the story.”

 The Oscar-winning actor continued, “You’ve got one character who’s on a moral slippery slope, and then you have the other guy who wants to be useful, but, currently, thinks he can only be useful by breaking people’s arms.
 So, in a way, it’s that classic thing where these two guys together make one whole man.
 But it’s also completely unconventional, and that appealed to my sense of humour.”